trinidadgithub/deep-space-messaging/autonomous-space-comms/src/docs.md

 **Message Simulation:** Each node will send random messages to other nodes, implementing a store-and-forward model with retries.

 **Centralized Communication Logs:** Implement a centralized logger to store log events.
-These events will be used to train a machine learning algorithms to learn the best routes for communication.
+These events will be used to train machine learning algorithms to learn the best routes for communication.

 ### Node Chatter